-Over the last 30 years, the team at Wright Hassall, led by partner Barry Sankey,have developed a flexible approach to managing science parks.
-With fast turn-around times for documentation and options for generating bespoke leases within a standard precedent, the team at Wright Hassall view themselves as an extension of the science park management to assist with the smooth running of the park in general.
+Over the last 30 years, our team have developed a flexible approach to managing science parks.
+With fast turn-around times for documentation and options for generating bespoke leases within a standard precedent, we view ourselves as an extension of the science park management team to assist with the smooth running of the park in general.

 The aim of our team is to protect the science park and its assets, while appreciating the ultimate goal of a viable and profitable business that harbours a supportive environment for businesses to develop and grow.